 Overview of XM and IC Markets

 When contrasting XM and IC Markets, it’s critical to have an understanding of each broker.
-XM Group is a forex trader founded in 2009, supplying more than 1000 CFDs across varying asset classes.
+XM Group is a forex trader founded in 2009, supplying more than 1000 across varying asset classes.
 They possess a global presence with offices in over 10 countries and are regulated by several authorities, which include the FCA and ASIC.
-On the contrary, IC Markets is an Australian-based forex broker established in 2007, providing access to 41 CFDs.
+On the contrary, IC Markets is an Australian-based forex broker established in 2007, providing access.
 They are regulated by the ASIC and have gained multiple awards for their trading conditions, comprising of low spreads and rapid execution.
 Yes yes.

 Both brokers deliver competitive trading terms, however XM Group is acknowledged as the preferable forex broker between the two due to their wider selection of instruments and global presence.
 Nevertheless, IC Markets is a great alternative for experienced algorithmic traders due to their quick execution and low spreads.
 It’s paramount to note that the advantages and disadvantages of each broker can differ for every trader, and it’s essential to take into account aspects such as trading strategy, account type, and personal inclination when selecting a forex broker.
 Yes yes.

 XM and IC Markets offer distinct instruments.
-XM furnishes over 1000 CFDs, while IC Markets grants access to 41 CFDs.
+XM furnishes over 1000, while IC Markets grants access to 41.
 XM provides a vast array of instruments, including forex, indices, stocks, metals, energies, and commodities.
-Conversely, IC Markets mainly centers on forex and CFDs, comprising indices, commodities, futures, and cryptocurrencies.
-Thus, XM offers a more extensive range of instruments, while IC Markets concentrates more on forex and CFDs.
+Conversely, IC Markets mainly centers on forex, comprising indices, commodities, futures, and cryptocurrencies.
+Thus, XM offers a more extensive range of instruments, while IC Markets concentrates more on forex.

 When it comes to the forex markets, XM is a preferable option.
 XM is a commission-free forex broker, and it offers competitive spreads, beginning from 0.1 pips for the EUR/USD currency pair.
 On the other hand, IC Markets proposes two types of accounts, the Standard account with average spreads and the Tight ECN account with lower spreads but with commissions.
 IC Markets is better fit for experienced algorithmic traders, and it provides sophisticated trading tools for traders who prefer to employ automated trading strategies.
 In conclusion, both brokers provide a variety of instruments, but XM seems to be a better option for most traders, particularly those who want to trade the forex markets with competitive spreads and no additional costs.